Johennes/Crosswords/README.md

 Some of the most important features include:

-* words and hints can be specified independently
+* Words and hints can be specified independently
-* you can cycle through all possible crossword variants that can be generated from a given set of words
+* You can cycle through all possible crossword variants that can be generated from a given set of words
-* crosswords can be rotated
+* Crosswords can be rotated
-* crosswords can be printed in a teacher variant (includes words and hints)
-* crosswords can be printed in a student variant (includes blanks for words or hints)
+* Crosswords can be printed in a teacher variant (includes words and hints) as well as a student variant (includes blanks for words or hints)

 ### Screenshots